WrightC813/Air-Traffic-Modelling/README.md

 air_traffic_model.py imports the database, processes into Pandas dataframes and the trains the model (still working on last part).
 Also produces time series plots of each airport.

 CTMC_Model.py contains class to handle the CTMC model.
-This class takes care of training the model, generating sample trajectories from the model and estimating the error
+This class takes care of training the model, generating sample trajectories from the model and estimating the error.

+Currently working on the model training, experimenting with different optimisation techniques.